NabarajDhungel01/Extract-Udemy-Subtitles/README.md

 For more advanced formatting or user-friendly content, consider using a language model like ChatGPT, Bing, or Bard.
 Provide the following prompt to generate beautifully formatted documentation:

 ```
-Generate user-friendly content with the following formatting:
+Transform the extracted subtitle from a video lecture into organic and user-friendly notes with the following formatting:

-- Use H1, H2, and H3 headings.
+-Utilize H1, H2, and H3 headings as needed.
-- Create a list structure for steps or key points.
+-Structure the content in a list format for easy comprehension of steps or key points.
-- Avoid excessive use of bold text.
+-Minimize the use of bold text.
-- Make the content appear like a comprehensive set of notes or a tutorial.
-- Ensure the content is written in a user-friendly, non-technical language with minimal jargon, as if it were notes taken by a student.
+-Craft the content to resemble comprehensive lecture notes.
+-Ensure the language is accessible and student-friendly, avoiding excessive technical jargon.
+-Note that the provided text is extracted from a video lecture and should be transformed into notes written from a student's perspective.
+-Try not to use the teachers language while generating texts , like writing " In this lesson we are doing this, that"

 ```
+You can ask the answer either in markdown format or html format to the GPT..

 If you encounter any issues or have questions, please feel free to create an issue on GitHub.